Earl Bakken: Early life and education

 Bakken was born on January 10, 1924, in Columbia Heights, Minnesota and was of Norwegian ancestry.
 Bakken had a long-held fascination with electricity and electronics.
 A self-described "nerd", Bakken designed a rudimentary electroshock weapon in school to fend off bullies.
 He earned a Bachelor of Science degree in electrical engineering in 1948 from the University of Minnesota.
-His electrical engineering education continued and he then obtained a Master's degree with a minor in mathematics also from the University of Minnesota.
+His electrical engineering education continued, and he obtained a Master's degree with a minor in mathematics, also from the University of Minnesota.

+As a boy, Bakken was inspired by the combination of electricity with medicine in Mary Shelley's novel Frankenstein, and the subsequent 1931 film version starring Boris Karloff was a direct inspiration for his future work, including his improvements to the pacemaker (the first to be battery-powered and wearable) and founding Medtronic.
+Bakken later founded a museum about medical science and electricity in Minneapolis, The Bakken, which features an extensive Frankenstein display.